ojas-kanotra/pwn.college_ojas/6_Practicing_Piping.md

 ```

 ### New Learnings
-- Aside from redirecting the output of echo, you can, of course, redirect the output of any command.
-- command > file
+- **Universal Redirection**: Any command's output can be redirected, not just `echo`
+- **General Syntax**: Use `command > file` pattern for any command
+- **Program Output Capture**: Redirect complex program outputs to files for later analysis
+- **File Storage**: Useful for saving command results, logs, or data for future reference
+- **Workflow Integration**: Essential technique for building automated workflows and scripts

 ### References
 None

 ---

-## Appending output
+## Appending Output
-To practice, run /challenge/run with an append-mode redirect of the output to the file /home/hacker/the-flag.
-The practice will write the first half of the flag to the file, and the second half to stdout if stdout is redirected to the file.
-If you properly redirect in append-mode, the second half will be appended to the first, but if you redirect in truncation mode (>), the second half will overwrite the first and you won't get the flag!
+Run `/challenge/run` with append-mode redirection to `/home/hacker/the-flag`.
+The program writes the first half of the flag to the file, then the second half to stdout.
+Use append mode (`>>`) to combine both parts, not truncate mode (`>`) which would overwrite the first half.

 ### Solve
 **Flag:** `pwn.college{Ynmx4-QxJt3ggoeGwlBjo1ZgBdO.QX3ATO0wyM3kjNzEzW}`